tsyirvo/react-native-starter/README.md

 There are multiples lanes to do the most common things, and they need to be launched from the `ios` or `android` folder.

+The versions are automaticaly handled based on the commit history.

 For both Android and iOS, you can release beta versions to [App Center](https://appcenter.ms/) that either use the production or the staging env:

 ```